On This Page …

 - 5 nautical miles of an Instrument Flight Rules (IFR) airport;

 - or 5,000 feet of a heliport.

 Please be sure to clearly identify which Quadrangle map you are using.
-To obtain a USGS Quadrangle map, proponents should consult The USGS Store website for the nearest commercial dealer.
+To obtain a USGS Quadrangle map, proponents should consult USGS Topographic Maps.

 Information Required for Heliport Submittals